Ricky Simón

-Ricky Simón (born August 31, 1992) is an American mixed martial artist.
-He was the former Legacy Fighting Alliance Bantamweight Champion and currently competing in the Bantamweight division in the Ultimate Fighting Championship (UFC).
-As of March 13, 2023, he is #9 in the UFC bantamweight rankings.
+Ricky Simón (born August 31, 1992) is an American professional mixed martial artist who currently competes in the Bantamweight division of the Ultimate Fighting Championship (UFC).
+A professional since 2012, he was a former Legacy Fighting Alliance Bantamweight Champion.

 Background

 Simón was born in Pendleton, Oregon.
-Coming from a tight-knit family of Mexican immigrants, his three brothers, Carlos Simón, Brandon Simón, Avi Simón and Ricky have the same tattoo "Simón" inked across their upper back.
+Coming from a tight-knit family of Mexican immigrants, his three brothers and Ricky have the same tattoo "Simón" inked across their upper back.
 Simón also grew up with his close second cousin and fellow UFC athlete Vince Morales.
 Simón started training in wrestling at nine years old.
 He graduated class of 2010 from Union High School in Camas, WA, where he also wrestled and placed seventh in the state in his sophomore year.
 After his post-graduation plans to be a collegiate wrestler for Clark College did not materialize, he transitioned to mixed martial arts.

 Mixed martial arts career

 Early career

 Simón amassed an amateur record of 3–0 before turning professional in 2014.
 After compiling a professional record of 12–1, fighting for Main Event Sports, King of the Cage (KOTC), Titan Fighting Championship and he was the formal Legacy Fighting Alliance Bantamweight Champion prior joining the UFC.